imcf/HyperStackReg/README.md

 ## Requires

 Just like StackReg, HyperStackReg requires that another plugin called TurboReg should be installed.
-Please follow directions described on the [StackReg page](http://bigwww.epfl.ch/thevenaz/stackreg/).
+Please follow directions described on the [StackReg page][stackreg].

 ## How the plugin works